1988 Great Britain Lions tour: 2nd Ashes Test

-The Australian's made two changes to the side that won the first test in Sydney.
+The Australians made two changes to the side that won the first test in Sydney.
 Wayne Pearce earned a recall at lock with Bob Lindner moving to the bench in place of Steve Folkes.
 Injuries again forced Mal Reilly into changing his side for the second test.
 Garry Schofield's broken jaw saw Phil Ford moved to the centres with Henderson Gill recalled onto the wing.
 Captain Ellery Hanley moved from lock to the centres in place of David Stephenson with Mike Gregory coming in at lock forward.
 Andy Platt dropped from the front row to the back row with Roy Powell coming into prop.
 Darren Wright and Paul Hulme were the new players on the bench.

 Match commentary was provided by Darrell Eastlake and supercoach Jack Gibson.

 On Lang Park's electronic scoreboard the message "Bullfrog - shame our favourite No 7 isn't here" was displayed in a reference to Queensland halfback Allan Langer being overlooked for selection by Kangaroos team manager Peter Moore in favour of Peter Sterling.

 The tourists got first points with a penalty kick.
 After playing the ball three quarters of the way towards Great Britain's line Australians moved the ball through the hands out to left centre Michael O'Connor who broke through the defence and scored the first try.
 Australia's next try came in the twentieth minute when Wally Lewis chip kicked the ball ahead for himself, re-gathered it and passed it Peter Jackson who crossed untouched and scored behind the uprights.
 O'Connor successfully converted his try taking the score to 14–4 in favour of the hosts.
 After playing the ball around mid field the Australians kept the ball alive with a total of nine passes, the last of which was to Andrew Ettingshausen on the right wing who beat Martin Offiah to dive over in the corner.
 O'Connor's conversion attempt hit the upright so the half time score remained at 18–4.